United States of America calling code: +1

 - Dial the national number (often with the domestic trunk prefix removed).

-Trunk prefix note: none listed for this country in the MVP dataset.
+Trunk prefix note: none listed for this country in the dataset yet.

 Use the Dial Builder to paste your number and get the exact dial string.